Types of Timber Cladding

 Oak Cladding Types

-There are four main types of European oak cladding, each with its own strengths, mainly in terms of cost and construction.
+There are four main types of European Oak Cladding, each with its own strengths.

 Tongue and Groove Cladding